kaunjovi/kaunjovi.github.io/_posts/2016-03-06-angularjs.md

   - Configure routeProvider.
 On "/" provide a HTML.
   - Provide an ng-view div to house that HTML.

+Just the routing.
+Of no practical use really.
 {% gist f00270e4b36d30152167321f91ef2b41 %}

+Routing changing the content of HTML without reloading it.
+{% gist c85d9a55f03a0b2eeba2e1902ca5f614 %}

 ## Vanilla HTML template.
   - TODO